dfrey483/Python-Basics/Pandas/Data Frame/readme.md

-Pandas DataFrame [63 exercises with solution]
 Pandas Dataframe
 1. Write a Pandas program to get the powers of an array values element-wise.
-Go to the editor
 Note: First array elements raised to powers from second array Sample data: {'X':[78,85,96,80,86], 'Y':[84,94,89,83,86],'Z':[86,97,96,72,83]}
-Expected Output:
-X Y Z
-0 78 84 86
-1 85 94 97
-2 96 89 96
-3 80 83 72
-4 86 86 83
-Click me to see the sample solution

 2. Write a Pandas program to create and display a DataFrame from a specified dictionary data which has the index labels.
-Go to the editor
 Sample Python dictionary data and list labels: exam_data = {'name': ['Anastasia', 'Dima', 'Katherine', 'James', 'Emily', 'Michael', 'Matthew', 'Laura', 'Kevin', 'Jonas'], 'score': [12.5, 9, 16.5, np.nan, 9, 20, 14.5, np.nan, 8, 19],